-In early 2019, Assemblymember Berman enlisted our team at the University of California Davis Firearm Violence Research Center (UCDFC) to help draft a bill to create this clinician education.
+In early 2019, Assemblymember Berman enlisted our team at the California Firearm Violence Research Center at UC Davis to help draft a bill to create this clinician education.
 The team drew on research about how clinicians perceive their role in preventing firearm injury and how patients react to these discussions to design a proposal for the project.6 The language was then incorporated into the California Legislature’s Assembly Bill 521, which was adopted by votes of 71-2 in the Assembly and 31-6 in the Senate.7 The 2019-20 state budget included $3.85 million over 3 years for the project.

 This effort, the BulletPoints Project, is creating, implementing, and evaluating curricula for clinicians to prevent firearm-related harm in at-risk patients.
 The educational content includes the epidemiology of firearm injury and death, individual and social determinants of risk, the basics of firearms, the risks and benefits of having firearms in the home, best practices for talking with at-risk patients about safety, safe storage counseling, other intervention tools for clinicians, and relevant California policies.

 The educational material is being made available to clinicians at all levels of training through online resources, continuing education courses, online videos, webinars and lectures, journal club guides, and case-based learning modules.